vincenzodibiaggio/drupal8_base/README.md

 After the `composer install` you will have all files updated at latest develop version of Drupal, a directory tree free from any repository (autoclean) and your next project ready to be installed.

-This repo assumes that we have 3 environments: loc (local development), stage, production and provides basic config files to manage them differences.

 ## Requirements
 1. mysql client (mysql CLI)
 2. Composer - http://getcomposer.org